PeterKlapwijk/PowerShell/Configure Time Zone/READMe.md

 The logs are saved on %programdata%\Microsoft\IntuneManagementExtension\Logs.
 This makes it available in the Device Diagnostics for Intune.

-I'll share a blog post later on this solution to describe this solution in more detail.
-My website can be found here [Here](https://www.inthecloud247.com/)
+The related blog post can be found here [Here](https://inthecloud247.com/automatically-configure-the-time-zone-during-autopilot-enrollment/)